 Regularly voted NZ’s best ski resort, Mt Hutt boasts wide-open terrain for all ski and snowboard abilities which is why it is so popular with locals and tourists alike.
 A bonus if you are planning on taking the kids is that under 10s go free – bonus!
 Mt Hutt has four terrain parks and a longest run of 2 kms.
 It’s got a real resort feel to it with 2 restaurants and a coffee bar as well as a great ski school for kids.

 If you are planning a trip to Christchurch this winter, make sure you lock in your car rental with GO Rentals.
 When you book with GO, you get access to our exclusive GO Play card with discounts on hundreds of activities throughout New Zealand as well as discounts on accommodation and eating out.
 If you plan to go skiing at Mt Hutt his winter, make sure you check out our handy guide to skiing at Mt Hutt where you will find out everything you need to know about this awesome Canterbury ski field.

 You might not think it but Mt Ruapehu is New Zealand’s largest winter playground with a skiable area of 550 hectares.
 Everything at Whakapapa is big and large by the numbers.
 There are 67 named runs, 12 lifts, its longest run is 2.8km and it has a top elevation of 2,300m.

-Whakapapa also has plenty of eateries in the form of hangouts and bistros as well as the Knoll Ridge Café, the highest café in New Zealand with breath-taking views of Tongariro National Park.
+Whakapapa also has plenty of eateries in the form of hangouts and bistros as well as the Giant Café, the highest café in New Zealand with breath-taking views of Tongariro National Park.
 It’s the perfect way to finish a great day out on the slopes.

 Craigieburn – Canterbury